Skip to content

 Why use UAS?

-These being both uncrewed and aerial allows for UAS to fly over places where it is too dangerous or hostile to be on the ground without fear of a loss of research members.
-Inaccessible areas can still be observed, monitored, and analyzed with the use of UAS.
+Being both uncrewed and aerial allows for UAS to fly over places where it is too dangerous to approach on the ground.
+Inaccessible areas can still be observed and analyzed with the use of UAS.
 Additionally, compared to monitoring methods on the ground, using a UAS can be a less invasive and more environmentally-friendly way to observe an area without disturbing or disrupting the natural surroundings.
-There are also a wide variety of drone types for different applications and price ranges—many good quality ones come at lower and accessible costs—making it easy for researchers to acquire UAS for their studies.

 Structure from Motion

 One technique that UAS is used for is called Structure from Motion (SfM).
-This is an imaging technique that combines photogrammetry with motion signals to create 3D models of areas.
+This is an imaging technique that combines photos from a moving camera to create 3D models of areas.
 The UAS takes multiple 2D photos of the area, and then by overlaying multiple scans from multiple angles, a highly accurate topographical model can be created.
-SfM produces a point cloud dataset similar to a Terrestrial Laser Scanner.

-The only required piece of equipment is a camera and some processing software for the data, making SfM a very accessible technique.
-While it is useful for mapping topography, SfM does not require a UAS—it can be collected from a handheld camera or an airborne platform other than a UAS like a tethered balloon or kite.
+The only required tools are a camera and some processing software, making SfM a relatively accessible technique.
+(Although the addition of position markers precisely measured by GPS instruments enables much more accurate models.)
+While it is useful for mapping topography, SfM does not require a UAS — it can also be collected from a handheld camera or an airborne platform other than a UAS like a tethered balloon or kite.
 This allows a range of size of 3D models, from decimeters to several kilometers, with the limitation being the larger the models and the more images, the longer the processing time for model generation.

 Applications